 A: Yes.
 Legislative history reveals that adult adoptees could (or by statute, should have been able to) obtain a copy of their OBC from statehood until the mid-20th century.

 Q: How are other states addressing this issue?
 Is there model legislation available?

 A: Kansas and Alaska never sealed OBCs from adult adoptees.
-Since 1995, eight more states (AL, CO, HI, ME, NH, NY, OR, RI) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
-A total 27 states* have enacted a variety of new laws to increase access to an estimated 2.5 to 3 million files.
+Since 1995, nine more states (AL, CO, CT, HI, ME, NH, NY, OR, RI) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
+A total 29 states* have enacted a variety of new laws to increase access to an estimated 2.5 to 3 million files.
 It's a growing national trend.

 Q: What national organizations endorse access to OBCs and certain adoption records for adult adoptees?

 American Academy of Adoption and Assisted Reproduction Attorneys

 Child Welfare League of America